kaltura/VidyoReplayToKaltura/README.md

 Logging
 -------------
+The syncer main log file is: syncVidyo2Kaltura.log
+This log file will be truncated every cycle (every time the script is run)
-The syncer main log file is: syncVidyo2Kaltura.log While the syncer is runing, to monitor issues, run:
+While the syncer is runing, to monitor issues, run:
 ```bash
 tail -f syncVidyo2Kaltura.log
 ```